Multiscale carrier-envelope phase characterization of 2-\mu m pulses delivered by a 200-kHz optical parametric amplifier: Conclusion

-\subsection{Acknowledgements}
+The work was conceptualized by J.V.
+The laser system was set up and characterized by K.M., A.K., K.H., L.H. and L.B.
+C.L.A. and C.G. have developed the single-shot CEP detector.
+The single-shot CEP measurements were performed by K.M., C.G., C.J., J.N. and J.V.
+The initial draft of the manuscript was prepared by K.M. and J.V., and all authors contributed to the final version.

+\bmhead{Acknowledgements}

-The authors would like to thank TEM Messtechnik for the excellent beam alignment stabilization system, the Atomfysik group at Lund University for the TOD mirrors and the UNO group at the University of Oldenburg for general support.
+The authors would like to thank TEM Messtechnik for the excellent Aligna beam pointing stabilization system and the Attosecond Science group at Lund University for the TOD mirrors.
+Furthermore, the authors would like to thank Gunnar Arisholm for the SISYPHOS simulation code and fruitful discussions.